Daily doses

 The revelation that changes everything

 Dr. Martínez has been a cardiologist for 25 years.
-He has treated thousands of patients with similar conditions, identical medications, and comparable prognoses.
+He has treated thousands of patients with similar conditions, identical medications, comparable prognoses.

 But something intrigued him deeply: